getgort/getgort.github.io/README.md

 Gort's design philosophy emphasizes flexibility and security by allowing you to:

+- Trigger commands through Slack (or another chat provider)
-- Define arbitrary command functionality in any programming language,
+- Implement commands in any programming language of your choice
-- Package those commands into bundles that can be installed in Gort,
+- Packaged commands into bundles that can be installed in Gort
-- Allow users to trigger commands through Slack or another chat provider and be presented with the output,
+- Organize users into groups, and permissions into roles
-- Decide who can use commands (or flags, or parameters) with a built-in RBAC system, and
+- Use a sophisticated identity and permission system to determine who can use commands
-- Record all activity in an audit log.
+- Record all activity in an audit log

 Gort lets you build commands in any language you want, using tooling you're already comfortable with, and can tightly control who can use them and how.